Workplace Violence Prevention

 On Dec.
 7 ASHNHA presented to the Alaska Criminal Justice Commission in regard to workplace violence issues in Alaska’s hospitals.
 The Commission is tasked with evaluating and recommending criminal justice system changes to improve criminal laws and practices.
 ASHNHA presented our Workplace Violence Initiative which includes recommended legislative strategies and hospital strategies on evidence-based practices in pursuit of implementing a multifaceted approach to combating workplace violence.
 The testimony was moving and made great strides in advancing our efforts.

 We are also working to address the issue by offering a toolkit on best practice to prevent workplace violence, providing hospitals with individualized assessments to help improve workplace safety and sharing best practices.
 The goal is for all facilities to implement best practices to reduce aggressive behavior and risk to hospital staff.
 There isn’t a ‘one-size-fits-all’ policy that can be implemented but there are many existing policies that can be used as a roadmap for Alaska’s hospitals.
 Zero-tolerance policies have shown to have an impact on de-escalating violence and can be as simple as a mission-statement with posted signage that violence will not be tolerated.
 Each facility will want to craft a policy that addresses its unique qualities or to examine existing policies to ensure they adequately address workplace violence issues.
-At the same time, we will focus on problems in the criminal justice/law enforcement systems that are contributing to the increase in workplace violence.

 - Violent Crimes Compensation Board Annual Report 2016